Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In a production environment as little information as possible is to be disclosed.
 Apply the following rules for returning the status error code `401 Unauthorized`, `403 Forbidden`, and `404 Not Found`.

+Note that authentication in the cases below is typically client authentication, and the Authorization header contains information on the End-User authorization and authentication, if applicable.

+Note that usage of the Authorization header is part of the OAuth2 specifications.

 **Implicit authentication**
-When authentication is implicit or when just the presence of an Authorization header is enough for authentication: use the flow chart in figure 1 to determine the correct error code.
+When authentication is implicit or when just the presence of an Authorization header is enough for authentication and/or authorization: use the flow chart in figure 1 to determine the correct error code.

 ![](media/HTTP-FlowChart1.PNG)

-Figure 1: authentication is implicit
+Figure 1: authentication is implicit.

 Links from flow chart in figure 1: